 - Don't "bottom-out" bit in collet.

-- Never partially insert bit into collet.
-Tighten securely and recheck periodically for possible slippage or "run-out" due to wear.
+- Tighten bit securely and recheck periodically for possible slippage or "run-out" due to wear.

 - Keep collet clean and replace if worn.